woali/HIUdata/README.md

 # HIUdata
-Harmful Internet Use (HIU) - pre-processed survey data
+Harmful Internet Use (HIU) - survey data

 Polish data focused on measuring the harmful Internet use (HIU) phenomenon using a novel peer-assessment approach.
 M - men